-$^{{\}it 6} \quad https://www4.unfccc.int/sites/ndcstaging/PublishedDocuments/Philippines\%20First/Philippines\%20-\%20NDC.pdf$
+6 https://www4.unfccc.int/sites/ndcstaging/PublishedDocuments/Philippines%20First/Philippines%20-%20NDC.pdf

-The Philippines faces a range of challenges constraining the ability of the country to transition towards sustainable urban mobility.
+The Philippines face various challenges that constrain the country's ability to transition towards sustainable urban mobility.

 These challenges include:

-- · Outdated policies and regulations - Insufficient collaboration among agencies and lacking capacities of public institutions - Insufficient capacities within government agencies to plan, implement, and monitor initiatives - Uncertain funding sources for sustainable urban mobility - Limited data to monitor and properly plan sustainable urban mobility initiatives - Limited planning and design guidelines for sustainable urban mobility initiatives
+- Outdated policies and regulations - Insufficient collaboration among agencies and lacking capacities of public institutions - · Insufficient capacities within government agencies to plan, implement, and monitor initiatives - · Uncertain funding sources for sustainable urban mobility - · Limited data to monitor and properly plan sustainable urban mobility initiatives - · Limited planning and design guidelines for sustainable urban mobility initiatives

-The Philippine Urban Mobility Programme (PUMP) provides mechanisms by which the national government is able to support local governments planning and implementing sustainable urban mobility systems, with a focus on public transport, active transport, urban freight, travel demand management, and transit-oriented development.
-The Programme considered inputs from national- and local-level stakeholders, and was developed closely with the Department of Transportation.
-It has likewise been approved by the National Economic and Development Authority-the country's oversight planning agency-who recognised that it was in line with the National Transport Policy released in 2017.
+The Philippine Urban Mobility Programme (PUMP) provides mechanisms by which the national government can support local governments in planning and implementing sustainable urban mobility systems, focusing on public transport, active transport, urban freight, travel demand management, and transit-oriented development.
+The Programme considered inputs from national- and local-level stakeholders and was developed closely with the Department of Transportation.
+The National Economic and Development Authority has likewise approved it-the country's oversight planning agency-which recognised that it was in line with the National Transport Policy released in 2017.

-The GIZ-run TRANSfer project provides ongoing technical assistance for the programme's implementation through several activities such as the data collection toolkit development, which aims to present government partners with a manual that identifies sustainable urban mobility indicators and how to gather the necessary data points to monitor them.
+The GIZ-run TRANSfer project provides ongoing technical assistance for the programme's implementation through several activities, such as the data collection toolkit development, which aims to present government partners with a manual that identifies sustainable urban mobility indicators and how to gather the necessary data points to monitor them.

-In 2022, the approved national budget for road-based transport was PHP 13.3 billion, higher than the PHP 12.9 billion from 2021 (counting both the COVID-19-recovery fund and usual budget).
-Of this PHP 13.3 billion, PHP 7 billion was allotted for public transport service contracting, PHP 1.8 billion for the Public Utility Vehicle (PUV) Modernisation Program including social support, and PHP 2 billion for active transport.
+In 2022, the approved national budget for road-based transport was PHP 13.3 billion, higher than the PHP 12.9 billion from 2021 (counting both the COVID-19-recovery fund and the usual budget).
+Of this PHP 13.3 billion, PHP 7 billion was allotted for public transport service contracting, PHP 1.8 billion for the Public Utility Vehicle (PUV) Modernization Program, including social support, and PHP 2 billion for active transport.

-In 2023, the Department of Transportation allocated PhP 106.0 billion to strengthen and modernize the Country's transport systems for more efficient and convenient public transport systems.8 Of this, PhP 1.3 billion was allotted for Service Contracting of the Public Utility Vehicle Program; PhP 200 million for the Social Support Component of the Public Utility Vehicle Modernization Program; and PhP 705 million for the Active Transport Bike Share System and Safe Pathways Program in Metropolitan Areas.
+In 2023, the Department of Transportation allocated PhP 106.0 billion to strengthen and modernise the Country's transport systems for more efficient and convenient public transport systems.8 Of this, PhP 1.3 billion was allotted for Service Contracting of the Public Utility Vehicle Program; PhP 200 million for the Social Support Component of the Public Utility Vehicle Modernization Program; and PhP 705 million for the Active Transport Bike Share System and Safe Pathways Program in Metropolitan Areas.